memgraph/documentation/pages/custom-query-modules/python/implement-custom-query-module-in-python.md

+---
+title: Implement a custom query module in Python
+description:
+---

 # Implement a custom query module in Python

 This tutorial will give you a basic idea of how to develop a custom query module